SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/gkmSVM/README.md

 ## 1. Environment setup

-INSTALLATION for linux or mac (R version 3.5 or later):
+Installation for linux or mac (R version 3.5 or later):

 ### 1.1 Installation of Bioconductor packages: